-Delimitation panel to visit 4 NE states, J&K after preparing broad framework to redraw constituencies
+Delimitation panel to visit 4 NE states, J&K after preparing framework to redraw constituencies

-Delimitation panel to visit 4 NE states, J&K after preparing broad framework to redraw constituencie

 New Delhi, Aug 30: The Delimitation Commission, set up to redraw the constituencies of Assam, Manipur, Nagaland, Arunachal Pradesh and Jammu and Kashmir, will visit the north-eastern states and the Union Territory after preparing a "broad framework" of the delimitation exercise, officials said.